 7. Dangerous work

-Accidents were common place in mills within Victorian England and if you couldn’t afford to see a doctor (as many mill workers couldn’t), even the smallest ailment could be fatal.
+Accidents were commonplace in mills within Victorian England, and even the smallest ailment could be fatal if you couldn’t afford to see a doctor (as many mill workers couldn’t).

-Up to 40% of accidents dealt with at the Manchester Infirmary in 1833, were factory and mill related.
-A lot of accidents occurred within the last few hours of the workers shift, and unfortunately it was not uncommon for people to lose fingers or even limbs.
+Up to 40% of accidents at the Manchester Infirmary in 1833 were factory and mill related.
+A lot of accidents occurred within the last few hours of the worker’s shift, and unfortunately, it was not uncommon for people to lose fingers or even limbs.

 8. Life wasn’t the same for all mill workers

 Quarry Bank Mill in Cheshire provided better housing for its workers and even gave access to a doctor.
-This meant that its workforce was generally in better health than those at other mills.
+This meant that its workforce was generally healthier than other mills.

 9. Social reform

-In 1819 the Cotton Factory Act was passed, stating that mills could only employ children over the age of nine and restricting the working day to 12 hours.
-This still left children with cripplingly long hours working within dangerous conditions, and because the act was not enforced by inspectors, some mill owners still exploited child labour.
+In 1819 the Cotton Factory Act was passed, stating that mills could only employ children over 9 and restricting the working day to 12 hours.
+This still left children with cripplingly long hours working within dangerous conditions, and because inspectors did not enforce the act, some mill owners still exploited child labour.

-However, there were some in society, including mill owners, who strongly opposed these reforms, stating they would increase costs and lower the productivity of their workforce.
+However, some in society, including mill owners, strongly opposed these reforms, stating they would increase costs and lower the productivity of their workforce.